Flat feet is a common condition, also known as flatfoot. It means the arches on the inside of the feet flatten when pressure is put on them.

 If flatfeet causes you minor pain, you might want to try:

 • Rest.
 Avoid activities that aggravate the condition.
-Participate in low-impact activities — such as walking, biking or swimming — rather than jumping and running activities.
+Participate in low-impact activities — such as walking, biking or swimming.
+Leave out jumping and running activities.

 • Arch supporting footwear.
 Arch supports that are available without a prescription might increase your comfort.
 In our eshop we have over 20 models of orthotic sandals for ladies, with 2 models going up to EU 44 size, suitable for men.